 AnyQuestions is a free online reference service for all New Zealand school students via live text based chat.
 It is staffed by librarians across New Zealand between 1pm-6pm weekdays.
 Students can log on and ask a real librarian questions to help with a school topic.

 The Science Learning Hub is a place to find out more about New Zealand science.
 Watch scientists in action with short video clips, find out what questions are being asked, and explore some of the key ideas.
-There are loads of free, quality assured teaching resources to support school science learning.
+There are loads of free, quality-assured resources and online teacher PLD to support school science learning.